sekoyo/react-image-crop/README.md

 - Min/max crop size.
 - Crop anything, not just images.

-If React Crop doesn't cover your requirements then take a look at [Pintura](https://pqina.nl/pintura/?ref=react-image-crop) (our Sponsor).
+If React Crop doesn't cover your requirements then take a look at [Pintura](https://pqina.nl/pintura/?ref=react-image-crop) (our sponsor).
 It features cropping, rotating, filtering, annotation, and lots more.

 [Learn more about Pintura here](https://pqina.nl/pintura/?ref=react-image-crop)